Juventus vs PSV

 PSV

-PSV, on the other hand, swept ten-man NEC aside in a 2-0 win on Saturday in the Eredivisie.
-They sit at the top of the table with five victories in as many games [WWWWW].
+PSV swept ten-man NEC aside with a 2-0 win on Saturday in the Eredivisie, where they currently sit at the top of the table with five victories in as many games [WWWWW].
+They aim to carry this domestic form to the Allianz Stadium, hoping to kickstart their UCL campaign successfully.

 Team form